reflection-emit/Cauldron/README.md

   - ComponentConstructor attributes are now no longer removed after weaving
 - Locale class can now be injected without causing an error during Assembly verification
 - Singleton<> base class component construtor attribute removed, because it is redundant and causes errors.
-- NetCore versions of Cauldron.Interception, Cauldron.Core and Cauldron.Activator are now part of the NuGet package again.
+- <S>NetCore versions of Cauldron.Interception, Cauldron.Core and Cauldron.Activator are now part of the NuGet package again.</S>
 - Password scoring now works a bit better
 - Inline text for TextBlock fixed
 - XAML.Validation is now awaitable
+- Module OnLoad "interceptor" added
+- Bug fixes - see Incidents
 ### 1.2.7 (1.2.0 to 1.2.6 betas)
 - NetCore Dlls droped from package due to issues with Fody - This will be back as soon as NetCore and Fody works a lot better
 - Types with the component attribute get a hard-coded CreateInstance method.
 The Factory will use this method to create an instance of the type.
 This should give the factory an instancing performance almost on par with the __new__ keyword.